-In 2025, Driver will attend The Rockefeller Foundation's Bellagio Center Residency, whose former residents include Maya Angelou and Ruth Bader Ginsberg.
+In 2025, Driver attended The Rockefeller Foundation's Bellagio Center Residency, whose former residents include Maya Angelou and Ruth Bader Ginsburg.
 In 2024, Driver won the Donald Robinson Memorial Award for Investigative Journalism for her work at Civil Eats.
 In 2023, Driver won a James Beard Award for investigative reporting.
 Driver has been a resident at the Yaddo artist retreat, Mesa Refuge, where she was a Michael Pollan Journalism Fellowthe Logan Nonfiction Program, and Jentel Artist Residency.
-Driver writes for The New YorkerThe New York Review of BooksOxford American, and National Geographic
+Driver writes for The New YorkerThe New York Review of BooksOxford American, and National Geographic and produces podcasts for Reveal, Radio Ambulante, and Las Raras.

 Driver was born in rural Arkansas in a house built by her potter father and weaver mother.
 She attended Berea College in rural Kentucky, founded in 1855 to educate formerly enslaved people and students with limited economic resources.
 Berea College charges no tuition, and thanks to its mission, she was able to take the years of financial risk needed to become a writer.
 Writing is how she seeks justice and equality in a world far from that.